DaveH355/clustered-shading/README.md

 <details>
   <summary>Is it really called a thread?</summary>

--  Strictly speaking, no, compute shaders don't use the term "threads" like CPUs.
+-  Strictly speaking, no, compute shaders don't use the term "thread" like CPUs.
 Compute shaders have workgroups and invocations.
 Each workgroup has its own invocations (called workgroup size or local_size).
    Each invocation is an independent execution of the main function.
 But it's helpful to think of invocations as threads.

    Read more about compute shaders on the [OpenGL Wiki](https://www.khronos.org/opengl/wiki/Compute_Shader).